axolotl-git/Axos-discord-NewUI-Cleaner/README.md

 ### known bugs and problems

  - The icons on the server, such as the mention, stream and VC icons, are in the wrong position.
- - the inbox and help buttons are innacessible(i had to hide them to avoid some ugly visual overlap since i do not know how to change the positions lol)
+ - the inbox and help buttons are innacessible(i had to hide them to avoid some ugly visual overlap)

 ## Example images
 Top bar with the server name removed